elpatron68/SailawayGribConverter/Readme.md

 ### Select Time Shift

-Right Click on the tray icon and select `Time Shift` - `+x hour(s)` to adjust the time span the grib is moved.
+Right click on the tray icon and select `Time Shift` - `+x hour(s)` to adjust the time span the grib is moved.
 The selected value will be permanenty saved.
 Default is `+3 hours`.

 ### Pause

-Right Click on the tray icon and select `Pause` if you don´t want to automatically convert downloaded grib files.
+Right click on the tray icon and select `Pause` if you don´t want *SailawayGribConverter* to automatically convert downloaded grib files.

 ## How it works